 The staff at Eagle Creek is willing to answer questions and provide tours as we have time available.
 If you or your group would like a tour of the facility, please call ahead to schedule this so that we can adjust plans accordingly and make time in the daily project list to be able to show you around and answer questions in more depth.
 The hatchery number is (503) 630-6270, ext 201.

-As the sun re-enters the Eagle Creek valley, the coho salmon and winter steelhead smolts begin their downstream migration to the ocean.
-As the smolts leave the hatchery, ospreys can be seen foraging in the creek and bald eagles sometimes visit to observe the ospreys.
-At the same time, young of the year coho and winter steelhead begin their freshwater life cycle feeding in the hatchery tank room and outside raceways.
+As the sun re-enters the Eagle Creek valley, the coho salmon smolts begin their downstream migration to the ocean.
+As the smolts leave the hatchery, ospreys, mergansers, kingfishers and herons can be seen foraging in the creek and bald eagles fly overhead and perch in the trees.
+At the same time, young of the year coho begin their freshwater life cycle feeding in the outside raceways.

-In October and November coho salmon return from the ocean to the hatchery to spawn.
+In October and November coho salmon return from the ocean to spawn at the hatchery.
 Adult handling, spawning and incubation operations can be observed during weekdays.
-Wednesday is our usual target day for spawning, but please call ahead to the hatchery at (503)630-6270 ext 201 to confirm the schedule if you want to come and observe this activity.
-Adult coho and steelhead can be seen in Eagle Creek and ascending the fish ladder into the adult holding pond.
+Wednesday is our usual target day for spawning.
+Please call ahead to the hatchery at (503)630-6270 ext 201 to confirm the schedule if you would like to come and observe this activity.
+Adult coho can be seen in Eagle Creek and ascending the fish ladder into the adult holding pond.